anthonyjdella/personal-website/anthonyjdella/content/blog/rogue-dev-purposely-breaks-software.md

 It's really important to have a dependency management system in place for your projects.
 Tools like [Snyk](https://snyk.io/), or [SonarQube](https://www.sonarqube.org/) will help you detect dependency issues so you can quickly resolve them.

+#### Future Effects

+This might have a big impact on Open Source Software (OSS) and software licensing.
+Marak's code was licensed with the infamous MIT license, so it's free for commercial use.
+In the future, will developers be more hesitant to use this license?
+For example, if you license your software as fair code, it is open source (so others can use it for free) but prevents commercial usage.
+This seems like the best of both worlds.

+Some Fair Code Licenses include:

+1. Commons Clause
+2. Confluent Community License
+3. Server Side Public License (SSPL)

+**Will fair code replace Open Source?**

 **For more information:**
 - https://snyk.io/blog/open-source-maintainer-pulls-the-plug-on-npm-packages-colors-and-faker-now-what/
 - https://www.bleepingcomputer.com/news/security/dev-corrupts-npm-libs-colors-and-faker-breaking-thousands-of-apps/